×

 7. Citrus Fruits: Lemons, grapefruits, and oranges are rich in vitamin C, which helps promote lung health and combat inflammation.
 Enjoy them as fresh fruits, or squeeze them into water for a refreshing drink.

-8. Nuts and Seeds: Rich in omega-3 fatty acids and antioxidants, almonds, walnuts, flaxseeds, and chia seeds support respiratory health and reduce inflammation.
+8. Nuts and Seeds: Almonds, walnuts, flaxseeds, and chia seeds contribute to better respiratory health and help combat inflammation due to their high content of omega-3 fatty acids and antioxidants.
 Snack on these nutritious options or sprinkle them over salads or yogurts.

 9. Green Tea: Green tea, abundant in antioxidants, may aid in reducing inflammation and enhancing lung health.
 Sipping a cup daily can help you experience its potential benefits.